Dilyswww/math-424-notes/MATH 424 Honors Real Analysis.md

->This is the lecture notes based on Professor Eugene Lerman's MATH 424 Honors Real Analysis course at UIUC.
+>This is the notes for the basic of calculus based on Professor Eugene Lerman's lecture notes of MATH 424 Honors Real Analysis at UIUC.
+In case of broken down preview, download the markdown or see the [[MATH 424 Honors Real Analysis.pdf|pdf]].

 Reference:
-Introduction to Analysis, Rosenlicht
+>Introduction to Analysis, Rosenlicht
-Analysis I and Analysis II, Terence Tao
+>Analysis I and Analysis II, Terence Tao

 # Chapter 1 Skipped
 # Chapter 2 The real number system